Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Introduction

-Along the line of dishonest majority setting, cryptographers have considered MPQC against $n-1$ malicious parties among $n$ participating parties with some sort of security with abort because full security is impossible in this case.
-Another interesting setting is to reduce the maximal number of malicious parties while conditionally requiring full security.
+While PVIA security can act as insurance for honest parties when a dishonest majority is present, it is desirable to have a stronger security notion, such as full security, if it turns out that the honest parties outnumber the malicious ones.
+An intriguing scenario involves reducing the maximal number of malicious parties allowed for security with abort while conditionally offering full security.
 Such a notion is called best-of-both-worlds (BoBW) security\footnote{There are different flavors of \bobw security.
 For example, \cite{BoBW-neg,BoBW-1/p} consider MPC protocols with full security against $\lfloor \frac{n-1}{2} \rfloor$ malicious parties and $(1\slash p)$-security with abort against $n-1$ malicious parties.
 The notion of $(1\slash p)$-security only requires an inverse polynomial error in distinguishing the real/ideal world.}.
-In the classical setting, \cite{BoBW-pos} constructs for every $\thres \le \lfloor \frac{n-1}{2} \rfloor$ an MPC protocol that achieves security with abort against $n-1-\thres$ malicious parties and achieves full security tolerating $\thres$ malicious parties. \cite{BoBW-neg} proved that these corruption thresholds are optimal.
-In the quantum setting, none of the existing MPQC protocols can be extended to satisfy BoBW security.
-It is unclear in MPQC whether best-of-both-worlds security is achievable.
-We ask: \begin{quote} {\it Is it possible to construct a single MPQC that achieves full security under an honest majority, and is secure with abort under a dishonest majority?} \end{quote}
+In the classical setting, \cite{BoBW-pos} constructs, for every threshold $\thres < \frac{n}{2}$, an MPC protocol that achieves security with abort against $n-1-\thres$ malicious parties and achieves full security tolerating $\thres$ malicious parties. \cite{BoBW-neg} proved that these corruption thresholds are optimal.
+In the quantum setting, none of the existing MPQC protocols satisfy BoBW security.
+Therefore, we ask: \begin{quote} {\it Is it possible to construct a single MPQC that achieves full security under an honest majority and is secure with abort under a dishonest majority?} \end{quote}